christophmeise/ldtr-web-business/src/posts/die-magie-hinter-affirmationen-erschaffe-dir-jetzt-dein-bestes-selbst-mit-diesen-5-geheimnissen-copy-1.md

     So in this post, we want to share our observations with you of how life here in Bali has changed and give you information direct from the authorities.
 - template: fulltext
   title: test
 abstract: Geliebten Menschen eine Freude machen ist ein wundervolles Gefühl.
-Das Schönste am Schenken ist für mich meinen Liebsten Danke zu sagen, für alles was sie sind und jeden Tag leisten.
-In unserer materialisierten Konsumgesellschaft geht es mir vor allem darum ein Geschenk zu machen, welches von Herzen kommt und nachhaltig, sinnvoll und mit besonderer Bedeutung ist.
+Mit diesen Top 10 DIY und LAST MINUTE Geschenkideen für spirituell Interessierte, nachhaltig orientierte Menschen als auch Yoga-Fans findest du garantiert das besondere Geschenk, was langfristig ein Lächeln ins Gesicht zaubert!

 ---
 ### Geschenke vom Herzen für die Seele